joenapper/drinking-hub/README.md

         To conclude, the color scheme is implemented to create a professional, elegant looking site with great visual representations - contrasting typography and striking imagery.

+    - #### Layout
+        - Throughout the site I maintained a consistent layout through connecting pages and took advantage of multiple CSS classes to enforce the same design principle on other pages and reduce the amount of code needed.
+Doing this also made the source code cleaner, easier to read and will allow for easy maintainance (if and when is necessary).
+To create my layout I used CCS grid and flexbox properties.
+            - [CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout): Grid layout was used mainly on the landing page to equally position all the images which are labelled and link to a specific drink/recipe.
+The use of this made easy work of perfectly lining up all the images whilst also maintaining some responsiveness.
+I could them simply target the grid layout for smaller screen sizes adjust the sizes to suit.
+            - [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): Flexbox was used primarily for stagering sections where there is a lot of text.
+Breaking up sections by stagering images and text actually improves user readability and creates a better overall look.
+        The use of these features allowed for great responsive design.
+Using the google developer tools I could keep checking how response each section was and keep working on each area untill I was happy.
+I had also pre-planned a lot of the interactive features so that I knew how they would function on all screen sizes.
+For example, the navigation bar which collapses into a 'hamburger' menu on mobile and animates smoothly on open and close.